alphalon/kotlin-scripting/README.md

 ### Script Templates

 The framework comes with a basic template used when creating new scripts.
 It simply adds comments for the command and a dependency on the scripting library.
-In situations you find yourself working on a project that typically requires a common set of dependencies for your Kotlin scripts, you may define your own template.
+In situations you find yourself working on a project that typically requires a common set of dependencies for your Kotlin scripts, you may want to define your own template.

 You can start with the template contained in the `scripts` directory of this project and modify it to suit your needs.

-#### KO_TEMPLATE environment variable
+#### Configuring templates through the environment

-Setting the `KO_TEMPLATE` environment variable to the name of the template file is the most direct way to specify the template used when creating a script.
+Setting the `KO_TEMPLATE` environment variable to the name of the template file takes the highest precedence when resolving which template to use.
 Since script creation may occur from any directory, it's important to use an absolute path to the template file.

 Setting this environment variable in a file like `.ko_project` allows for context-sensitive templating.
 If your template is located within the project, it's helpful to use the `KO_PROJECT` environment variable like so: